Create a Simulation and Drill

 A new simulation can be created from the configuration view or from the simulations view by pushing the “New Simulation” button.

-When creating a simulation, the computer model is first initialized and then (after a few seconds) ready to calculate the dynamic state of the well based on your choice of drilling parameters (setpoints).
+Click the “Create new simulation” button to create a simulation.
+When creating a simulation, the computer model is first initialized and then (after a few seconds) it is ready to calculate the dynamic state of the well based on your choice of drilling parameters (setpoints).

 Drilling Parameters (Setpoints)